jbiz805/age/README.md

 <h2><img height="20" src="/img/contents.svg">&nbsp;&nbsp;Post Installation</h2>

-For every connection of AGE, you start, you will need to load the AGE extension.
+For every connection of AGE you start, you will need to load the AGE extension.

 ```bash
 CREATE EXTENSION age;